 As mobile devices become even more pervasive, the amount of passively shared real-time data is going to change the way we live.
 Digital applications generate continuously rising volumes and velocities of data.
 With this in mind, companies that recognize the importance of capturing real-time insights will win the business intelligence race.

-Companies like Fitbit and Sensaris are leading the real-time data charge with wearable devices that track fitness and health.
+Companies like Fitbit and Sensaris lead the real-time data charge with wearable devices that track fitness and health.
 That said, we are just getting started with the potential of real-time data.
 There are plenty more cutting-edge advancements to come.

 Click the link below if you are interested in real-time analytics and how it can take your data visualization to the next level.